blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 depending on your environment.
 Being certified to handle credit card processing or to handle some gambling related matters--I'm vague on gambling, sorry--puts a C compiler or make facility on a production system right out.
-In general, sure, yeah, it's important to make your default system as secure as possible.
+In general, sure, it's important to make your default system as secure as possible.
 Consider, though, that:

 * the modern Debian system has, in its base install, several Turing-complete interpreters able to produce machine code,